Permafrost/Tundra/README.md

 // writes the current pipeline to the server log tundra.pipeline:log($level);

+// merges the elements in the given IData document into the pipeline tundra.pipeline:merge($document);

 // iterates over each element in the pipeline, deconstructing all fully qualified
 // keys (for example, 'a/b/c' or 'x/y[0]/z[1]') into their constituent parts tundra.pipeline:normalize();